eduardomozart/ScriptUtil/Scripts/WinSCP/README.md

 Please note that this script is distributed AS IS with the intention to be useful for developers that wants to interact with WinSCP API.

 This script is extremely slow to compare local and remote files into remote folders (FTP) that contains a lot of files.
-It should should be rewritten to use [[https://winscp.net/forum/viewtopic.php?t=14392|ListDirectory]] approach into a recursively form, so it compares all files from a folder at once, instead of comparing each individual file.
+It should should be rewritten to use [ListDirectory](https://winscp.net/forum/viewtopic.php?t=14392) approach into a recursively form, so it compares all files from a folder at once, instead of comparing each individual file.

-Instead of using this script, I recommend using the WGET approach as described at [[https://www.dokuwiki.org/tips:backup_script|DokuWiki Backup]] page instead of this script.
+Instead of using this script, I recommend using the WGET approach as described at [DokuWiki Backup](https://www.dokuwiki.org/tips:backup_script) page instead of this script.

 # Parameters